avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 Specifically, we split the data distribution into two distinct regions: $R_1$ and $R_2$, where each region is learned by its own learner.
 Denote $p=Prob(R_1)$, and we can define the data distribution $D$ as a mixture of the two distributions $D_1,D_2$.

-We now define the error score function as follows: for every $m$, the error score returns the expected generalization error of a model trained on m randomly selected samples.
+We now define the error score function as follows: for every $m$, the error score returns the expected generalization error of a model trained on $m$ randomly selected samples.
 Now, assume that $R_1$ is learned faster than $R_2$.
 This means that its error score decreases faster:

 $$\forall m : E_1(m) < E_2(m) $$